 *Spinach needs preparation.
 Wash Spinach well and boil in boiling water until tender.
 Dip in cold water to stop cooking further, drain well and squeeze to remove excess water.
 Cut about 4cm.

-Pour the egg mixture over the ingredients carefully.
-Place a young Italian Parsley leaf or Shungiku on top.
-In Japan, most commonly Mitsuba leaf is placed on top, but we all know it is just too difficult to find Mitsuba in Australia.
+- Pour the egg mixture over the ingredients carefully.
+Place a young Italian Parsley leaf (Shungiku OR Mitsuba) on top.
+In Japan, most commonly Mitsuba leaf is placed on top, but we all know it is just too difficult to find in Australia.
 Italian Parsley tastes very similar.